| This is

 the Pop JackNuts.
 Installing the screws to a threaded

-than going with the self tapping wax cover screws into the top
+insert was a lot betterthan going with the self tapping wax cover screws into the top

 of the lid.
 These feel very secure and tight.